braze-inc/braze-docs/_docs/_help/help_articles/data/dispatch_id.md

 # Dispatch ID behavior

 A `dispatch_id` is the ID of the message dispatch—a unique ID for each "transmission" sent from Braze.
-Users who are sent a scheduled message receive the same `dispatch_id`, while action-based or API-triggered messages will receive a unique `dispatch_id` per user.
+Users who are sent a scheduled message receive the same `dispatch_id`.
+Typically, action-based or API-triggered messages will receive a unique `dispatch_id` per user, but messages sent within close proximity to another may share the same `dispatch_id` across multiple users.

 {% alert important %}
 Note that dispatch IDs are per user, per campaign for triggered (action-based or API-triggered) messages.
 {% endalert %}

 This can result in two different users having different dispatch IDs for a single campaign if messages were sent at two different times.
 This is often because the API requests were made separately.
-If both users were in the same campaign audience in a single send, their dispatch IDs would be the same.
+If both users were in the same campaign audience in a single scheduled send, their dispatch IDs would be the same.

 ## Dispatch ID behavior in campaigns

 Scheduled campaign messages get the same `dispatch_id`.
-Action-based or API-triggered campaign messages will get a unique `dispatch_id` per user.
+Action-based or API-triggered campaign messages may get a unique `dispatch_id` per user, or the `dispatch_id` may be the same for multiple users when sent within close proximity, as described above.
 For example, two users in your scheduled campaign audience will have the same `dispatch_id`.
-However, two users in the audience of an API-triggered campaign will have different dispatch IDs.
+However, two users in the audience of an API-triggered campaign may have different dispatch IDs.

 Multichannel campaigns will have the same behavior as described for their delivery type.